Ayms/node-Tor/README.md

 On browser side you have a unique user code that identifies your local database too, a bit like a password that you should never disclose (which will be used to encrypt locally your private key if private/public keys are used one day), this is protecting you somewhere too since you are responsible for what you are storing and for what you are sharing, this code uniquely indexes your own local data in case of unexpected events like law enforcement on your computer.

-Unlike torrents or usual direct downloads the system does defeat any attempt from a third party to know what you are doing.
+Unlike torrents, usual direct downloads, WebRTC projects, the system does defeat any attempt from a third party to know what you are doing.

 #####Others: